A Bold Step Toward Sustainable Food Autonomy

 On April 30, 2025, VegPro International officially inaugurated its new 5.2-hectare Vermax glass greenhouse in Sherrington, Quebec—an ambitious, forward-looking project built in close collaboration with Harnois Greenhouses, a leading Canadian manufacturer of turnkey greenhouse solutions.
 This $135 million investment reflects a shared commitment to local food production, technological advancement, and sustainability.

 The facility was developed with a clear focus on carbon neutrality.
-Utilizing Harnois-patented energy optimization systems, the Vermax structure is engineered to reduce greenhouse gas emissions by nearly 2,000 tonnes per year.
+Utilizing Harnois-patented energy optimization systems, the Vermax structure is engineered to reduce greenhouse gas emissions by nearly 2,000 tonnes per year—the equivalent of taking roughly 430 cars off the road annually.
 These systems also translate into significant operational savings by lowering heating and energy costs—a critical advantage as energy prices continue to rise.

 Innovative Glass Greenhouse Technology